Dr. Holdsworth teaches Christian Ethics, Greek 1 & 2, Christian Health and Bioethics, Pauline Epistles (Romans), and New Testament Epistles.

 Acts and the Early Christian Church

-The social background of the New Testament and the Greco-Roman world
+The social context of the New Testament and the Greco-Roman world

 The other occupant of the Holdsworth home is a rescue cat - Blizzard.
 He thinks he owns us!

 The Holdsworths enjoy walking, music, international food, and travel (not camping).
 They have nostalgic memories of 8 years in England.
-They are new to the Midwest and Union College, but think both are great places to live and work.
+They think the Midwest and Union College are great places to live and work.